perone/Pyevolve/docs/source/intro.rst

 **Chromosomes / Representations**
    **1D List**, **2D List**, **1D Binary String**, **2D Binary String** and **Tree**

-   .. note:: it is important to note, that the 1D List, 2D List and Tree can carry
+   .. note:: it is important to note that the 1D List, 2D List and Tree can carry
              any type of python objects or primitives.

 **Crossover Methods**